vitessio/website/content/en/docs/user-guides/vtexplain.md

 title: Explaining how Vitess executes a SQL statement
 ---

-# Explaining how Vitess executes a SQL statement
+# Introduction

-To learn how Vitess executes a particular SQL statement, use the [VTexplain tool](../reference/vtexplain).
+This document explains how to learn more about the way Vitess executes a particular SQL statement, use the [VTexplain tool](../reference/vtexplain).
 This tool works similarly to the MySQL `EXPLAIN` statement.

 ## Prerequisites